katzien/dotfiles/README.md

 ## Setup

+1. Clone this repo anywhere on your machine.

-Check if you have a `.bash_profile` file in your home directory already.
-If so, I'd recommend saving your local `.bash_profile` as say `.bash_profile_local`, cloning this repo into your home directory and then moving anything from your `.bash_profile_local` you want to keep to to the `.bash_profile` from the repo.
+2. Check if you have a `.bash_profile` file in your home directory already.
+If so, move anything you want to keep from your existing `.bash_profile` file to the `.bash_profile` file from the repo.
+Rename your local `.bash_profile` to something like `.bash_profile_old` to keep a backup just in case.

-If not, just clone this repo to your home directory and you're good to go!
+3. Move all the dot files from this repo to your home directory.

-You might have to source the `.bash_profile` file (`. ~/.bash_profile`) and restart any open command line sessions for the changes to kick in.
+4. Source the new `.bash_profile` file by running `. ~/.bash_profile`.
+You might have to restart any open command line sessions for the changes to kick in.

 I've used these files on a Mac (10.11.5, with Terminal and iTerm) and Ubuntu (16.04, with Terminal and Terminator).
 No idea how they'd behave on Windows!